pdelewski/LightweighGC/README.md

 # SafeReference

 This repository contains implementation of SafeReference abstraction that is yet another attempt to safe memory programming.
-Of course this is one of ingredients of safe programming and currently it does not resolve problems like array indexing and so on.

 It's something between GC (garbage collection) and safety quarantees provided during compilation time like in Rust.
-It does not introduce such friction and steep learning curve like borrow checker.

 Safety rules are checked during runtime, however they are pretty lightweight.